Hilver/web-scrapper-CLI/readme.md

 Unless someone will add interesting and universal ideas of tasks worth to be given as example.
 I'm open to implementing them :ok_hand:

 Furthermore if you find any bugs or just want to help with code refactoring, help is always welcome :blush:
+## Donate
+If you liked this project, as a pay you can run `pajacyk-click` task once a day, which will help starving children to get their meals.
+You can also visit [Pajacyk website](https://www.pajacyk.pl) and donate them directly.

+Many thanks! :muscle: